What are your options after Sixth Form?

 Higher Education institutions usually ask for either specific grades or a combination of grades that attract a certain number of UCAS tariff points.
 For a breakdown of tariff points, you can earn for your A levels and BTEC Diplomas please see the attached document.

 You will have guidance on making choices, and learn a lot more about university applications, in the Year 12 Careers and Higher Education Week.
-In 2020 this will be in June, after AS exams and immediately after Year 12 Work Experience.

 Taking a year out can give you the opportunity to do all sorts of things such as learning a new language or volunteering to work with a community in Africa.
 A worthwhile gap year will teach you to be self-reliant, to manage your money and increase your maturity.